OWASP/www-chapter-austin/index.md

 Chapter Supporters
 ----------------
-The following are the list of OWASP Corporate Members who have generously aligned themselves with the London chapter, therefore contributing funds to our chapter:
+The following are the list of OWASP Corporate Members who have generously aligned themselves with the Austin chapter, therefore contributing funds to our chapter:

 <table cellpadding="15" cellspacing="0">
 <tr>